-- Janovy, J. Keith County Journal.
-Lincoln, NE: Bison Boks, 1979. - Johnsgard, P. The Platte: Channels in Time.
-Lincoln, NE: University of Nebraska Press, 1984. - Johnsgard, P. This Fragile Land: A Natural History of the Nebraska Sandhills.
-Lincoln, NE: University of Nebraska Press, 1995. - Johnsgard, P. The Nature of Nebraska.
+Janovy, J. Keith County Journal.
+Lincoln, NE: Bison Books, 1979.

+- Johnsgard, P. The Platte: Channels in Time.
+Lincoln, NE: University of Nebraska Press, 1984. - Johnsgard, P. The Nature of Nebraska.
 Lincoln, NE: University of Nebraska Press, 2001.

 TIPPING: Tipping (restaurant staff, porters, drivers, local guides) is included on VENT tours.
 However, if you feel one or both of your VENT leaders or any local guides have given you exceptional service, it is entirely appropriate to tip.
 We emphasize that tips are not expected and are entirely optional.
 Tips should be given directly to your tour leader; they should not be sent to the VENT office.